Pros and Cons of AIG Business Insurance

 As we mentioned briefly before, AIG doesn’t provide quotes through their website.
 If you would like to obtain a quote from AIG, you can fill out the brief contact form on their website, and they’ll have someone call you to discuss the matter further.
 It’s not the most convenient method, but for specialized and custom-tailored policies like those offered by AIG, it’s not surprising either.

-One crucial aspect of insurance shopping is making sure that your chosen insurer has strong scores from financial strength ratings firms.
+One crucial aspect of insurance shopping is making sure that your chosen insurer has strong scores from financial strength rating firms.
 If the time comes when you do need to file a claim, the last thing you want to be concerned about is if AIG has the financial security to pay out your claim.

 Considering the fact that AIG required a $180 billion bailout from the United States government in 2008, it’s entirely understandable to be hesitant about their services.
-That is, until you check their financial strength ratings and realize that today, they’re quite strong:
+That is until you check their financial strength ratings and realize that today, they’re quite strong:

 A.M.
 Best Financial Strength Rating: A